- BY Tim Kanak

 When you notice a leak or light penetration in your roof, carrying out an inspection is the first smart thing to do.
 This assessment can be done by using a ladder or binoculars to spot the affected area and the extent of the damage.
 However, because you cannot do a thorough inspection, a roofing expert should be contacted for the job.

 It is important to note that if you are going to file an insurance claim, you must keep your policy provider in the know before replacing the roof.
 Insurance companies like to know the cause of roof damage before approving a replacement cost.
+In addition, it is important to document the damage to your roof as soon as possible.
+This includes taking photos of the damage, as well as saving any receipts for repairs or replacements.

 Now that you know the difference between a roof repair and a replacement, you should also know the basic factors to consider before deciding on which is best for you.

-Factors to Consider when Deciding between a Roof Repair and Roof Replacement
+Factors to Consider When Deciding Between a Roof Repair and Roof Replacement

 1. Age